8. Create automated flows

 o UTM tracking: should be turned on

-In case you want to understand what UTM tracking is, check out from Klaviyo.
+In case you want to understand what UTM tracking is, check out this article from Klaviyo.